lachlanharrisdev/green-web-initiative/src/content/docs/Docs/guides/hosting.md

 description: "Choose a green hosting provider for your website"
 ---

-# Responsible Hosting: A Developer's Guide to Green and Ethical Choices

 In an increasingly interconnected world, developers have a responsibility to consider the environmental and ethical implications of their hosting choices.
 This guide will help you evaluate hosting providers, explore eco-friendly hosting services, and learn how to self-host sustainably.

 ---